Texas coral snake: Mimicry

 Other nonvenomous snakes resemble the Texas coral snake as a form of Batesian mimicry.
 In the United States only, all three species of venomous coral snakes (Micruroides euryxanthus, Micrurus fulvius, and Micrurus tener) can be identified by the red rings contacting the yellow rings.
 A common mnemonic device is "red and yellow, kill a fellow.
 Red on black, friend of Jack".
+However, this mnemonic is not always accurate, due to the aforementioned color variations, and its usage is dangerous to both snakes and humans.